EladFirebolt/godocs/docs/Guides/security/sso/custom-sso.md

 # Custom Identity Provider

-A custom Identity Provider (IdP) allows you to use your organization's existing authentication system for secure access to Firebolt via Single Sign-On (SSO).
+A custom Identity Provider (IdP) allows you to use your organization's existing authentication system for secure access to Firebolt using Single Sign-On (SSO).
 By configuring a custom IdP, you ensure that your team can securely and efficiently access Firebolt resources using familiar credentials.
+To integrate a custom IdP with Firebolt's platform, you need to [configure your IdP for Firebolt](##configure-custom-identity-provider-idp) and [Firebolt's SSO for your custom IdP](#configure-firebolt-for-custom-idp).
+Detailed instructions can be found in the following sections:

 ## Configure Custom Identity Provider (IdP)